 - Transfer to a small jar and add olive oil.
 Mix roughly one tbs of olive oil in, and then cover the top of the zhug with a thin layer of oil.

-- You may serve it immediately, but after about 1 week in the fridge, I find it tastes even better.
+- You can serve it immediately, but after about 1 week in the fridge, I find it tastes even better.